inigo-irigaray/CNN-Image-Classifier-PyTorch/README.md

 For training, I created a model that uses Negative Log-Likeliood Loss and the Adam optimization, since they allow for quicker training of neural networks, efficient and correct learning.
 The model lets the user set the epochs, with a default of 6.
 It is important to note that in general the higher the number of epochs, the more accurate the model will get, since it will repeat the feed-forward-backpropagation process more times.

-After training, the model trained with the user's dataset is then saved in his/her directory of choice as a checkpoint file (.pth).
+Then, the model trained with the user's dataset is then saved in his/her directory of choice as a checkpoint file (.pth).

 # 5. Predicting the category of each image on the dataset.